kyndryl-design-system/shidoka-applications/README.md

 npm install @kyndryl-design-system/shidoka-applications @kyndryl-design-system/shidoka-foundation -S
 ```

-## Import the root stylesheet to your app's global styles
+## Import the root stylesheets to your app's global styles

 The method used (SCSS @use, CSS @import, JS import, or &lt;style&gt; tag) will vary based on your framework/bundler.
 Some examples: